 Although thought to be extinct in the wild, few stands of Ginkgo remain- mostly found on the Washington side of the Columbia River.
 Locally, Ashland has planted Ginkgo trees in the early 1900’s, that can be visited in Lithia Park today.
 Ginkgo trees provide fruit for local scavengers and an abundance of shade for other land dwellers.

 Traditional Chinese Medicinal Uses: Gingko was used to relieve asthmatic coughs, sore throat, to support brain and cognitive functions; and for its anti cancer properties.
 The leaves were chewed to remedy dental infections, and they were brewed as a tea for gastrointestinal distress and for urinary tract infections.
 Topically, the fruit was applied to fungal infections, to relieve dandruff, as well as mastitis.

 Ginkgo is indicated to support a wide variety of psychological disorders including depression, anxiety, and mental sluggishness.
-It is also used to remedy atherosclerosis due to its ability to interact with antiplatelet aggregating factor, reducing the risk of heart attack and stroke.¹ Gingko also is a circulatory stimulant especially arterial blood flow and is found to support diabetes through increasing capillary integrity and blood flow to smaller vessels.² It is also used to support alzheimer's³, tinnitus, neuropathy, headaches and migraines, fibromyalgia, acute and chronic muscular pains, and altitude sickness.4
+Gingko also is a circulatory stimulant especially arterial blood flow and is found to support diabetes through increasing capillary integrity and blood flow to smaller vessels.² It is also used to support alzheimer's2, tinnitus, neuropathy, headaches and migraines, fibromyalgia, acute and chronic muscular pains, and altitude sickness.3

 2-6 mL per day; standardized extract up to 240 mg/day.